 - Improving outcomes for young adults living with type 1 diabetes in Ireland: the D1 Now study

-Professor Seán Dinneen, Galway University Hospitals and NUI Galway (permission being sought to upload presentation)
+Professor Seán Dinneen, Galway University Hospitals and NUI Galway (presentation not available)

 - Practice Theme 1: Engaging service users to improve health